obewds/vueventus/docs/modules/configs/color-modes.md

 ## app.vv Use

-You'll usually work with the {{ $frontmatter.title }} after it's already been merged into the VueVentus VvConfig data.
+You'll usually work with the {{ $frontmatter.title }} after it's already been merged into VueVentus VvConfig data.

 Here's what that generally looks like in practice in a real world app context: